top of page

 • Very low in lactose and fat

-• Easier to digest for people who are lactose-sensitive
+• Easier to digest for lactose-sensitive individuals

 • Great for weight loss and lean muscle building